Jonathan Maxcy

 Jonathan Maxcy (September 2, 1768 – June 4, 1820) was an American Baptist minister and college president.
-He was the second president of Brown University (then known as the College in the English Colony of Rhode Island & Providence Plantations), of which he was also a graduate; the third president of Union College; and the first president of the University of South Carolina (then known as the South Carolina College).
+He was the second president of Brown University (then known as the College in the English Colony of Rhode Island & Providence Plantations), of which he was also a graduate; the third president of Union College; and the founding president of the University of South Carolina (then known as the South Carolina College).

 Early life

-Jonathan Maxcy was born 2 Sep 1768, in the town of Attleboro, Massachusetts Bay, British American Colonies.
-Johnathan married Susannah Hopkins in Providence, Rhode Island on August 27, 1791.
+Maxcy was born 2 Sep 1768, in the town of Attleboro, Massachusetts Bay, British American Colonies.
 His younger brother was Virgil Maxcy, a Maryland political figure who was killed in the explosion of the USS Princeton.
 He was educated at an academy in Wrentham, Massachusetts, and then attended Brown University, from which he graduated in 1787.
 In 1789, he was baptized by James Manning, the first president of Brown.

 Baptist ministry

 In 1790, Maxcy was licensed to preach by First Baptist Church in Providence and the next year, following Manning's death, he became pastor of First Baptist Church.
-In 1796, Jonathan Maxcy authored the well known Discourse Designed to Explain the Doctrine of Atonement which became a widely consulted work on Edwardsean theological views that found expression in the Second Great Awakening.
+In 1796, he authored the well known Discourse Designed to Explain the Doctrine of Atonement which became a widely consulted work on Edwardsean theological views that found expression in the Second Great Awakening.
 The first president of the Southern Baptist Convention William Bullein Johnson was one of Maxcy's theological protégés.